Katson-com/docs/docs/centralq-chat/architecture.md

 ### Operational Flow

-- When a user asks a question in CentralQ Chat, the Azure Web App initiates a search process involving both Azure AI Search and Cloud Qdrant.
+- When a user asks a question in CentralQ Chat, the Azure Web App initiates a search process involving both Azure AI Search and Cloud Qdrant (for guidance queries) or engages the Data Insights Agent (for Business Central data queries).
-- The retrieved data forms a comprehensive prompt sent to the Azure OpenAI instance.
+- For guidance queries, the retrieved data forms a comprehensive prompt sent to the Azure OpenAI instance.
+- For Data Insights queries, the agent constructs and executes queries against Business Central APIs via the Azure Web App, with results then processed by Azure OpenAI to generate a natural language response and visualizations.
-- The AI instance processes this prompt and sends back an intelligent, context-aware response to the user through the Azure Web App interface.
+- The AI instance processes this prompt/data and sends back an intelligent, context-aware response to the user through the Azure Web App interface.
 - Files and webpages in the source part are exclusively linked to their respective chat IDs and are not accessible outside of their specific chat environment or in the public domain of centralq.ai.

 !!! note